 Welcome to Trace Italian, a game of strategy and survival!
 You may now make your first move.
 Isolated by a disfiguring injury since the age of seventeen, Sean Phillips crafts imaginary worlds for strangers to play in.
 From his small apartment in southern California, he orchestrates fantastic adventures where possibilities, both dark and bright, open in the boundaries between the real and the imagined.
 As the creator of Trace Italian—a text-based, role-playing game played through the mail—Sean guides players from around the world through his intricately imagined terrain, which they navigate and explore, turn by turn, seeking sanctuary in a ravaged, savage future America.

-Vision of the Lake Bottom Some of Darnielle’s lyrics and prose are both beautiful and heartbreaking: there are the tales of drug addicted friends that populate the album We Shall All Be Healed; the chronicles of his childhood and abusive stepfather in The Sunset Tree; and the interior musings of the solitary, disfigured narrator in Wolf in White Van.
-Darnielle sheds light on how he mines the topics of loneliness, isolation, powerlessness, mental illness, and other painful concepts to create something stunning and transcendent.
+Vision of the Lake Bottom Some of John's lyrics and prose are both beautiful and heartbreaking: there are the tales of drug-addicted friends that populate the album We Shall All Be Healed; the chronicles of his childhood and abusive stepfather in The Sunset Tree; and the interior musings of the solitary, disfigured narrator in Wolf in White Van.
+John sheds light on how he mines the topics of loneliness, isolation, powerlessness, mental illness, and other painful concepts to create something stunning and transcendent.

-You're Just the Cook As interviews and articles have illustrated, Darnielle’s cultural influences are extremely diverse, ranging from the verbal pyrotechnics of novelist William Gass to the notable Marvel heroes of the late ‘70s comics; and from horror classic films such as The Texas Chainsaw Massacre and The Bride of Frankenstein to classical composers like Mahler and Scriabin.
-Darnielle explores how all art shares a common origin and all artistic ambition merits equal honor.
+You're Just the Cook As interviews and articles have illustrated, John Darnielle’s cultural influences are extremely diverse, ranging from the verbal pyrotechnics of novelist William Gass to the notable Marvel heroes of the late ‘70s comics, and from horror classic films such as The Texas Chainsaw Massacre and The Bride of Frankenstein to classical composers like Mahler and Scriabin.
+John explores how all art shares a common origin and all artistic ambition merits equal honor.

 “The novel’s emotional range is narrow but deep…what drives Wolf in White Van is Mr. Darnielle’s uncanny sense of what it’s like to feel marginalized, an outsider, a freak.
 He has an instinctive understanding of fetid teenage emotional states and the ‘timelines of meaningless afternoons that ended somewhere big and terrible.’”